Philip Johnson: Controversy over political activities

 In 1956, he donated a design for Congregation Kneses Tifereth Israel in Port Chester, New York.
 Architecture professor Anat Geva observed in a paper that "all critics agree that his design of the Port Chester Synagogue can be considered as his attempt to ask for forgiveness."

 He discussed his trips to Germany and his infatuation with fascism in a 1996 interview with Charlie Rose.
 He said, "It was the stupidest thing I ever did, and I never forgive myself and I never can atone for it.
 There's nothing I can do...
 That's been torture to me ever since."
 He admitted to Rose that, while he had "difficulty" with Franklin D. Roosevelt because of his inability to achieve what he set out, he "worshiped the man" and "voted for him four times."
 Replying to Rose asking if he liked "strong figures", he said "Sure do.
 I like good architects that are strong, like Gehry."

 In 2018, Nikil Saval wrote in The New Yorker that "Johnson would later describe Hitler as 'a spellbinder'; in 1964, well after he had been forced to abjure his Nazi past, he insisted in letters that Hitler was 'better than Roosevelt.'"

 In 2020, in the wake of the murder of George Floyd and the wave of place name changes that followed, the Johnson Study Group—a group of 40 architects, designers, and educators—approached the Museum of Modern Art asking that honors given to Johnson be removed from public view, citing his "commitment to white supremacy", spread of Nazi publications, involvement with American fascist politics, and "effective segregation" of the architectural collection at the museum.
 "When it comes to racist urban planning policies in the 20th century and a deeply Eurocentric antiblack archive of American architecture," V. Mitch McEwen said, "MoMA under white supremacist Philip Johnson did largely create the problem.
-It innovated white supremacy in architecture...where under his leadership not a single work by any Black architect or designer was included."
+It innovated white supremacy in architecture ... where under his leadership not a single work by any Black architect or designer was included."

 In a 2020 article in Elle Decor magazine, articles editor Charles Curkin asked Pritzker Prize laureate Balkrishna Doshi if the architecture world was due for a reckoning, citing the Museum of Modern Art's chief architecture and design curatorship still being named after Johnson.
-Doshi's replied that "Life itself is due for a reckoning, and architects must give respect to life."
+Doshi replied that "Life itself is due for a reckoning, and architects must give respect to life."

 In 2020, Johnson's name was dropped from the Harvard University Philip Johnson Thesis House, which was designed by Johnson.
 Sarah Whiting, dean of the Harvard Graduate School of Design, announced the change on December 5, 2020, citing Johnson's "widely documented white supremacist views and activities."

-Architect V. Mitch McEwen said that Johnson "innovated white supremacy in architecture," but gave no specific examples.